mxbees/libtech_level-up/Mod-01_theCLI/cd.md

 # More than just a CD

-Unlike `pwd`, `cd` has to be followed by something called "arugments" which you can think of as "inputs."
+Unlike `pwd`, `cd` has to be followed by "arguments" which you can think of as "inputs."
 Think of it as inputting info into a form.

 If I type `pwd` right now, I'm going to get: